inet-framework/inet-tutorials/wireless/doc/step12.md

 preceded by a preamble and a physical layer header.
 Their lengths are also parameters (and may be set to zero when not needed.)

-@note When choosing the preamble and the physical layer header lengths, we needed to take care that the `ackTimeout` parameter of `CsmaCaMac` is still valid.
+NOTE: When choosing the preamble and the physical layer header lengths, we needed to take care that the `ackTimeout` parameter of `CsmaCaMac` is still valid.
 (The preamble and the physical layer header contribute to the duration of the ACK frame as well.)